avine/formation-angular-base/doc/course/public/13_more_on_components.md

 <!-- separator-vertical -->

-## Appendix - Component view encapsulation 2/3
+## More on Components - View encapsulation 2/3

 - Use `:host {}` pseudo class to style the component's host element